Building The Kingdom

 Calling a Roofing Professional

 After you take control of the immediate situation, you’ll need to get a professional involved.
-If the leak is coming from the roof, you’ll want to call Elevated Roofing immediately.
-We will inspect the damage, patch the leak and help prevent further issues.
+If a water stain on the ceiling is coming from the roof, you’ll want to call Elevated Roofing immediately.
+We will inspect the damage, patch any roof leaks and help prevent further issues.

 Keep in mind that if the damage is severe, we may need to perform a temporary fix before we can do a full roof repair.
 We’ll also thoroughly inspect the rest of your roof to ensure there aren’t any hidden issues and help you file a claim with your home insurance if you’re eligible.